kudashevs/fact-checker/README.md

 ## Description

 The goal of the application is to show how we can use different **test doubles** in different situations.
-The app provides a random interesting fact about cats, evaluates the truthfulness of this fact, and calculates a score.
+The app provides a random interesting fact about cats using an API, evaluates the truthfulness of this fact, and calculates a score.

 **How it works**: We fetch a fact about cats from the public API.
 Then, we use an algorithm to check the reliability of the fact, and we give a fact’s score.
 Then, the app generates an output that includes the fact with the score and the opinion.